Get Latest Updates About Pharmacy Notes, Books and Many More

 D. To present a barrier to the passage of water-soluble molecules

 Answer is D: Molecules that are soluble in water cannot pass through lipid (fat).
 So the phospholipids are a barrier.
-The functions described by B and C are performed by other molecules in the plasma membrane.
+The functions described by B and C are performed by other molecules in the plasma membrane. - Which one of the following cell types is found in epithelial tissue?

 A. Plasma cells